mediaslave/phrails-twitter/README.markdown

 # Installation

 This plugin relies on twitteroauth.
-It must be installed in lib/abraham
+It must be cloned in lib/abraham

     http://github.com/abraham/twitteroauth/